 You may participate in ongoing research projects in the HEDGE lab or you may initiate your own independent project.
 For example, while we work mostly on mammals, we are happy to support students interested in other taxa if they have complementary areas of expertise.
 Keep in mind that funding may constrain what projects are feasible outside of existing research programs.
-Biology projects may be purely modern, purely paleontological, or a mixture of the two.
+Biology projects may be purely modern, purely paleontological, or a mix of the two.
 Let’s be creative!

 Students may enroll in BIOL 0500/0700 for independent study credit, or BIOL 0701 to carry out an independent thesis.
 Students interested in pursuing a thesis typically require at least one year or more of a commitment to the lab to adequately collect data, particularly given the demands and uncertainties of field work.
 We fully support students in publishing their work and sharing it with broader audiences.

 ***Please contact email@example.com with a copy of your CV and a description of your interests as they relate to the HEDGE lab as a first step*** Check out this relevant post for some guidance when planning to contact a PI.

 We are always looking for students with backgrounds in geology to help us better contextualize our biological research, particularly those with interests in Quaternary sediments, taphonomy, and paleoenvironmental reconstructions.
 We work with asphalt seeps/ hydrocarbon-bearing sediments in California and Trinidad, and limestone karst caves in the Dominican Republic.
 Please contact me for summer research opportunities at the La Brea Tar Pits of Los Angeles.